What is Alabama Rot?

-We can only hope that science will continue to make further break through with this awful disease in time.
+We can only hope that science will continue to make further breakthroughs with this awful disease in time.

-If for any reason you are concerned that you dog may be showing the signs of Alabama please immediately contact your vet.
+If for any reason you are concerned that your dog may be showing the signs of Alabama Rot please immediately contact your vet.

 Alabama Rot first appeared in the UK around the New Forrest and since 2012 only 241 confirmed cases have since been confirmed.